 Chronic Stress.
 We live in a high-stress society.
-We’re stressed at work, at home.
-We constantly try to be two places at once.
+We’re stressed at work and at home.
+We constantly try to be in two places at once.
 This constant stress causes elevated cortisol levels in the blood, which causes an accumulation of belly fat and an elevated setpoint weight.

 Sleep Deprivation.
-We’re also a sleep-deprived nation, burning the candle at both ends to try to get everything done we need to do.
+We’re also a sleep-deprived nation, burning the candle at both ends to try to do everything we need to do.
 This, too, elevates cortisol levels and setpoint weight.